 Readme

-This documentation contains weekly assignments for the MPC-MAP course as well as the semester project assignment and a brief description of the simulating tool.
+This documentation contains weekly assignments for the MPC-MAP course, as well as the semester project assignment and a brief description of the simulation tool.

-Please note that the documentation is continuously updated, the final version of the assignment will be available at the beginning of the given week.
-The same applies for the semester project – the assignment will be introduced by a lecturer during the semester.
+Please note that this documentation is continuously updated.
+The final version of each assignment will be available at the given week.
+The same applies to the semester project—the assignment will be introduced by a lecturer during the semester.

 Week 2 - Uncertainty

-The goal of this assignment is to get familiar with the simulator, and explore uncertainties in the sensors and motion.
+The goal of this assignment is to become familiar with the simulator and explore uncertainties in the sensors and motion.

 Task 1 – The simulator